 The mountains meet the ocean in Acadia National Park.
 This unique destination is located just southwest of Bar Harbor, Maine.
 The park encompasses 47,000 acres including roughly half of Mount Desert Island, a section of Schoodic Penninsula, and numerous smaller islands in-between.

-Acadia is one of the top-10 most visited National Parks in America.
+Despite being one of the smaller National Parks, Acadia is one of the top-10 most visited National Parks in America.

 Things To Do

 Hiking is by far one of the most popular activities in Acadia.
 There are 158 miles of marked hiking trails and many of them are pet-friendly as well which makes for a great place to take the whole family.
 While hiking, visitors can enjoy views of the ocean, and a diverse array of wildlife and flora.

 Many species both on the ground and in the water call Acadia National Park home.
 Be on the lookout for otters, seals, eagles, deer, painted turtles, peregrine falcons, porcupines, black bears, and moose to name a few.
 There are also 338 species of birds to look out for during various times of the year.

 For the water enthusiasts, kayaking, canoeing, swimming, boating and exploring the tide pools are the perfect way to spend the afternoon.
 You can paddle around to all the little islands and even camp at some of the primitive sites off the mainland.